koushi/NyshakVault/World/People/PCs/Ny'shak.md

 Ny'shak The Eyes leave Opus heading out to gather information, allies and supplies for whatever they were walking into.

-Kai'sa is captured an taken to the top of the Monastery to be judged by Ix, who
+Kai'sa is captured and imprisoned in the Monastery.
+Ny'shak and his allies assault the Monastery to free Kai'sa.
+They are able to breach the gate and take the courtyard but fighting grinds to a standstill.
+Members of the order still loyal to Selune are confused as to what is happening.